browserengineering/book/book/styles.md

         return False
 ```

-Selectors are one part of a CSS file, so we need to parse them.
-In
+Now, to create these selector objects, we need a parser.
+In this case,
-this case, that's just another loop:[^not-quite-word]
+that's just another parsing function:[^not-quite-word]

 [^not-quite-word]: Once again, using `word` here for tag names is
 actually not quite right, but it is close enough.
+One tricky side
+effect of using `word` is that a class name selector (like `.main`) or
+an identifier selector (like `#signup`) is mis-parsed as a tag name
+selector.
+But that won't cause any harm since there aren't any
+elements with those tags.

 ``` {.python indent=4}
 def selector(self):